S&box: Features

 S&box is described as a game engine and platform where users can create their own games.
 It is built on the Source 2 engine with a C# layer.
 The engine has a hotload system, which allows developers to see changes to their code take effect immediately without compiling or restarting the game.
 The platform features a scene system, similar to Godot and Unity, which allows for faster iteration, with everything being easily visible and accessible.

-It offers a range of tools, including Hammer for level creation, a terrain system for open worlds, ActionGraph for visual scripting, and ShaderGraph for creating shaders.
+It offers a range of tools, including a custom editor for map creation, a terrain system for open worlds, ActionGraph for visual scripting, and ShaderGraph for creating shaders.
 S&box also supports virtual reality game creation and play.
 There is no need to install or subscribe to games or add-ons; users can simply click to play.

 S&box incorporates cloud-based assets, allowing creators to drag and drop assets into their scenes without manual downloading or subscribing.
 In addition to the game creation tools, S&box features a benchmark system, allowing the developers to track performance and identify regressions.
 The platform includes features for multiplayer, with multiplayer being built into the engine.

 The developers intend to allow users to export their creations as standalone games that can be sold on Steam and other platforms without licensing fees or royalties.
-The platform would feature a system that allows users to monetise their games, but it is being designed to avoid pay-to-win mechanics.
+Alternatively, the platform features a system called the playfund that allows developers to monetise their games.

 Reception

-Initial reception of S&box has been mixed, with some users expressing disappointment that it is not a direct sequel to Garry's Mod.

-In response to negative feedback regarding the default character model, known as "Sausage Men" or "Citizens", the developers decided to replace the model with a more generic humanoid character.
-This decision led to some backlash from users who appreciated the uniqueness of the original model, known as "Terry".
-Despite this controversy, many users have praised the engine for its ease of use and straightforward design.

-The announcement of the official sandbox mode also received a positive response from users who expected the feature to be included.
-There is also a great deal of interest in the ability to export standalone games from the S&box engine.
-The developers have emphasised their commitment to the community and their intention to continue improving the platform, including further game jams open to all.